bjarkips/ziffur_demo/README.md

 * **Material UI**: Styled React components based on the Material Design System.
 * **ESLint**: Strict, consistent code style and quality using the AirBnB style guide.
+* **Lighthouse**: Performance, accessibility, and SEO auditing in CI using GitHub Actions.

 ## Local Dev